 Salary, perks, and benefits motivate both Gen Xers and Millennials.
 But there are other drivers as well.
 Generation X, for instance, is often driven by a need for authority, autonomy, and job security.
 Their loyalty toward work and supervisor can also act as stimuli.
 They believe in a proper step-by-step power structure where a boss is a symbol of authority.
 And their concept of professional achievement is the corner office with a great view.

 Millennials want to find purpose in their work and career along with company-backed learning opportunities.
 They could not care less for a fancy office; just give them bean-bags, a laptop, and unlimited WIFI.

 They believe in a “flat hierarchy” where executives, managers, and directors are simply each other’s colleagues.
 They want to work in a team setting, feel heard, given regular feedback, and encouraged to be creative.
 Allow them to work hard but leave on time.

 Problem #4: How to Recognize in a Way that Motivates

-Just like hierchy and work hours, recognizing millenials and Gen Z can be quite challenging if the psychology isn’t understood.
+Just like hierarchy and work hours, recognizing millennials and Gen Z can be quite challenging if the psychology isn’t understood.
 Calling these generations entitled or arrogant and not changing the system will not bode well with motivating the workforce.
-Millenials respond to real-time recognition.
+Millennials respond to real-time recognition.
 Outline recognition based on more day to day activities that come around more regularly.
 Base recognitions around acquiring and learning new skills thereby promoting them to constantly upgrade their circle of competency based on their career path.
 Automating the recognition process with an employee recognitions platform will allow you to recognize, engage and motivate employees using a platform they prefer.